 As a side note, oats are naturally gluten-free.

 However, equipment contaminated with gluten from other grains often harvests and processes oats.
-If you need to have gluten-free oats, be sure to only buy and eat oats that are certified as gluten-free.
+If you need gluten-free oats, only buy and eat oats that are certified as gluten-free.

 I've been making this for years, and my entire family LOVES it!
 Make it ahead of time and use it all week by heating up just what you need at a time.